arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 # Description

 The Arduino® Portenta Machine Control is powered with a 24V DC power supply and provides several input/output digital and analog pins.
-This makes the board capable of driving high power relays, sample analog signals and measure temperature with different probes.
+This makes the board capable of driving high-power relays, sampling analog signals and measuring temperature with different probes.

 # Target Areas